 The group stays in the same hotel throughout the entirety of the program.
 The hotels have air-conditioning, Wi-Fi, a pool, and hot water.
 All of the hotels we have stayed at in the past have been eco-hotels – hotels that have made improvements to their structure in order to minimize their impact on the environment.

 Each summer, USY partners with the DREAM Project while in the Dominican Republic.
 Our groups work on various projects with local community members including working at a camp teaching children English, leading art projects, and facilitating sports games in local villages.
 Past projects have included building a swing set, repainting a school, planting a vegetable garden and trees for shade, and building a volleyball court.
 Participants have also cleaned and repainted tombstones at the Jewish Cemetery in Sosua.
 There are currently plans in place to have USY help to build a soccer field and an irrigation system to reroute water and avoid flooding, as well as volunteering with the children’s camp.
 USYers will leave DREAM having completed 40-50 service hours.

 For over 60 years USY has taken thousands of teens to Israel, connecting them to the Jewish homeland.
 By experiencing Israel’s beauty and power alongside their peers, taking part in a variety of adventurous outdoor activities, and engaging in interesting educational discussions, teens gain a new appreciation, understanding, and love for the country.

-In addition to the classic Israel trip, USY offers other programs including authentic Israeli experiences and social-action focused trips, on which teens can meet Israeli citizens, experiencing the country in a very unique and meaningful way.
+In addition to the classic Israel trip, USY offers other programs including authentic Israeli experiences, social-action, and innovation-focused trips, on which teens can meet Israeli citizens, experiencing the country in a very unique and meaningful way.